dotslash/OneLibADay/guava.md

 2. `Ordering`: Guava's powerful "fluent Comparator" class.
 1. Collections: Guava's extensions to the JDK collections ecosystem.
 These are some of the most mature and popular parts of Guava.
   + `Immutable collections`, for defensive programming, constant collections, and improved efficiency.
-  + New collection types, for use cases that the JDK collections don't address as well as they could: multisets, multimaps, tables, bidirectional maps, and more.
+  + New collection types, for use cases that the JDK collections don't address as well as they could: multisets, multimaps, tables, bidirectional maps, and more. (fairly obvious stuff; not covered)
-  + Powerful collection utilities, for common operations not provided in java.util.Collections.
-  + Extension utilities: writing a Collection decorator?
-Implementing Iterator?
-We can make that easier.

 1. `Strings`: A few extremely useful string utilities: splitting, joining, padding, and more.
 2. `Ranges`: Guava's powerful API for dealing with ranges on Comparable types, both continuous and discrete.
 3. `Hashing`: Tools for more sophisticated hashes than what's provided by Object.hashCode(), including Bloom filters.